 Looking at the analysis above, you can see that Domino’s Pizza scores better than average as a company.
 Its ability to generate high rates of growth, year after year, put it in the top few percent of all companies in terms of medium-term future prospects.

-But on the other hand, the shares are way more expensive than the average company, with a cyclically adjusted PE more than three times the average, and a dividend yield about a quarter below average too.
+On the other hand, the shares are way more expensive than the average company, with a cyclically adjusted PE more than three times the average and a dividend yield about a quarter below average too.

 There is no question that Domino’s Pizza Group should have a premium rating.
 But how big should that premium be?